 Also, read your genre.
 Read in general, but especially read your genre.

-Know the big names right now, the award winners, the bestsellers.
+Know the big names right now, the award winners, and the bestsellers.
 Professional authors know the tropes.
 They know what’s trending.

 This is your job and you need to know where your writing fits into the industry.